Cambridge-ICCS/cambridge-iccs.github.io/summerschool25.md

 * **Introduction to High Performance Computing** – hardware, performance limits, programming models, profiling, debugging
 * **Practical Machine Learning with PyTorch** – understanding the structure of a PyTorch model, ML pipeline for classification/regression
 * **Observation System Simulation Experiences** – using ML for optimal sampling strategy
-* **Bayesian ML and Uncertainty Quantification** – from uncertainty quantification to physics-informed networks and Bayesian model calibration
 * **Introduction to Julia** – a brief introduction to the Julia language for computational science
 * **Explainable data science with Fluid** – building transparent, interactive data science visualisations using the Fluid language
 * **FTorch** – coupling ML and numerical models in Fortran with FTorch